-COMMERCIAL END-USERS: Exports and reexports of goods or technology pursuant to new licenses for commercial endured cuts of the commercial endures civil end-uses in Russia.
+COMMERCIAL END-USERS: Exports and reexports of goods or technology pursuant to new licenses for commercial endusers civil end-uses in Russia.

-SOES/SFEs: Exports and reexports of goods or technology pursuant to new licenses for commercial endured cuts of the commercial endures civil end-uses in Russia.
+SOEs/SFEs: Exports and reexports of goods or technology pursuant to new licenses for Russian state-owned or statefunded enterprises though subject to a "presumption of denial" policy.